Best blogging sites of 2023: Free and paid blog platforms

 -

-Wix has a range of paid-for subscription plans, but also a free offering, although it’s best to note upfront that this has some caveats.
+Wix has a range of paid-for subscription plans, but also a free offering.
+Although it’s best to note upfront that this has some caveats.
 With the free product, your site will have Wix branding, and you’ll be limited to 500MB of data transfer per month, so it’s not for heavily-trafficked sites.
-You also only get 500MB storage, too, so bear that in mind.
+You also only get 500MB of storage, so bear that in mind.

 Those limits aside, you are free to build a blog with an unlimited number of pages, and where Wix really distinguishes itself is with its powerful blog functionality.
 The editor may be simple, but you get access to all the stuff you need – from image galleries through to videos and music – and there are a ton of ways to customize a post.

-There’s also a lot of flexibility in the way you can schedule posts, and neat touches like being able to set up things so that posts are automatically pushed to Facebook when they’re published.
-For instance, there's a feature called Wix Bookings that allows customers to schedule appointments and classes right on your website.
+There’s also a lot of flexibility in the way you can schedule posts and neat touches like being able to set up things so that posts are automatically pushed to Facebook when they’re published.
+A great way to automate the promotion of your blog posts.

-And what makes Wix truly compelling is that on top of this, you get the run of the rest of what this website builder offers aside from blog support.
-That includes using Wix’s ADI (Artificial Design Intelligence) editor, which will ask for some basic info regarding the kind of site you wish to create, and features you want, and will swiftly produce something along those lines for you.
+What makes Wix truly compelling is that on top of this, you get the run of the rest of what this website builder offers aside from blog support.
+That includes using Wix’s AI editor, which will ask for some basic info regarding the kind of site you wish to create, the features you want, and will then swiftly produce something along those lines for you.
 That’s an impressive feature for novices, of course.

 There’s also commendably diverse support for various different types of media, and quality customer support to boot (yes, even on the free plan).
 The Wix Turbo feature is also on hand, and this increases the speed and performance of websites considerably.